bryanbraun/bryanbraun.github.io/_posts/2015-07-16-broken-windows-in-your-code.md

 ---
-layout: post
 title: "Broken Windows in your Code"
 date: 2015-07-16 18:31:48
 ---

-A <a href="https://en.wikipedia.org/wiki/Broken_windows_theory" target="_blank">popular theory</a> on criminal behavior postulates that **a broken window left unfixed, leads to rapid deterioration in a neighborhood**.
+A <a href="https://en.wikipedia.org/wiki/Broken_windows_theory" >popular theory</a> on criminal behavior postulates that **a broken window left unfixed, leads to rapid deterioration in a neighborhood**.
 The reasoning is that the broken window sends signals to anybody who sees it, indicating the degree to which the community tolerates disorder.
 A community that tolerates disorder becomes a hotbed for other criminal activity.

 The solution?
 Fix broken windows as soon as they are broken!
 Don't let a small issue escalate until it's out of control.
 It sounds obvious, but in reality it takes a lot of time and deliberate effort to watch for broken windows and fix them immediately.